hivesolutions/scudum/readme.md

 ### Installation

-In order to install the scudum development tools run:
+In order to install the Scudum development tools, to be able to use the commands described in the next section (examples) use:

     make install

 ### Examples

-To enter into the current scudum development environment deployed in the current machine use:
+To enter into the current Scudum development environment deployed in the current machine use:

     scudum chroot